romainmoreau/myfoobot/README.md

 ## Features

-It is a very simple client that merely adds a tray icon which is constantly updated with the latest percentage of global air quality from your Foobot.
+It is a very simple client that adds a tray icon which is constantly updated with the latest percentage of global air quality from your Foobot.
+It also features a window with the detail of all sensor values.

 ## Requirements